The “special brownie” needs less introduction than most baked goods, but you’ll find no sloppily constructed, slightly burnt bars here.

 We made the full batch of the cannabutter recipe below, used our preferred amount in the brownies, and stored the excess in the fridge in a clearly marked container (emphasis on “clearly marked”).

-And by the way, before you dump the contents of your grinder into a box of Duncan Hines Double Fudge, hang on a sec.
+Before you dump the contents of your grinder into a box of Duncan Hines Double Fudge, hang on a sec.
 To draw out cannabis’s full potential in edibles, it must be decarboxylated.

 Decarba-what?
 Decarboxylation is basically a fancy way of saying that the herb needs to be heated to fully activate it to its psychoactive form.
 Think: A joint won’t get anyone high unless it’s lit on fire.